ruchitha007/WA/Project/00/README.md

 ## Academic Dishonesty and Getting Help

 Please follow the [50 foot Policy](https://www.dna.caltech.edu/courses/cs191/50ft_policy.pdf) when collaborating on projects.
+This applies at the team level for group projects.

 ## References